 The lighthouse was designed by Major (of Engineers) D.P.
 Heap of the US Lighthouse Service, who also built several other lights with the same design (Throgs Neck and the Plum Island rear range light, for example).

-Mr. Higginbotham died in a heat wave in 1910 and several others followed - Ernest J. Larsson in 1910 and Gilbert L. Rulon was there as well, from 1910 until 1918.
+Sadly, Mr. Higginbotham died in a heat wave in 1910.
+But there would be several other keepers of the Coney Island Light after him - Ernest J. Larsson in 1910 and Gilbert L. Rulon was there as well, from 1910 until 1918.
 Then Herbert Greenwood joined the team.
 He watched over the waters of Coney Island until 1944 when Adrien Boisvert took over as keeper and moved in with his family, and they kept the light until my Grandfather, Frank Schubert, took over in 1960 and we moved in.